Hart InterCivic

 Hart InterCivic Inc. is a privately held United States company that provides election technologies and services to government jurisdictions.
-Headquartered in Austin, Texas, Hart products are used by hundreds of jurisdictions nationwide, including counties in Texas, the entire states of Hawaii and Oklahoma, half of Washington and Colorado, and certain counties in Ohio, California, Idaho, Illinois, Indiana, Kentucky, North Carolina, Oregon, Pennsylvania, and Virginia.
+Headquartered in Austin, Texas, Hart products are used by hundreds of jurisdictions nationwide, including counties in Texas, the entire states of Hawaii and Oklahoma, half of Washington and Colorado, and certain counties in Michigan, Ohio, California, Idaho, Illinois, Indiana, Kentucky, North Carolina, Oregon, Pennsylvania, and Virginia.

+Company History

 Hart entered the elections industry in 1912, printing ballots for Texas counties.
 The company, formerly a division of Hart Graphics, Inc., was established as a subsidiary called Hart Forms & Services in 1989.
 In 1995, to better communicate its full scope of document management services, Hart Forms & Services changed its name to Hart Information Services, Inc. During the next five years, Hart Information Services rapidly expanded its market presence through the acquisition of three major election services providers: Texas County Printing & Services, Computer Link Corporation, and Worldwide Election Systems.
 Worldwide was the developer of the eSlate, Hart's direct recording electronic (DRE) voting machine.
 The eSlate was specifically designed to accommodate the needs of voters with disabilities.
 It is not a touch-screen device but uses a Select Wheel and digital push-button interface.

 The need for document management and election services continued to grow, and in 1999, the company spun off completely from Hart Graphics.
 In 2000, the company became Hart InterCivic Inc., reflecting its corporate mission to service the interactive relationship of Hart InterCivic, state and local governments, and the citizens they serve.

 In the mid-2000s Hart entered and then exited the Geographic Information Systems business by acquiring and then spinning back out Farragut Systems.